JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 *python launch\_simulations\_Schnakenberg\_sphere\_with\_holes.py*<br>

 .
 As you will see in the folder "../Output/" numerous subfolders are now created which contained datafiles which we will analyse next.
 Also, this launch script is written so that it runs multiple repititions on each mesh *in parallel*, or more specifically, it runs *one simulations per core*.
 This increases the performance substantially, and currently the script will occupy all of your cores except for one.
 In other words, on my computer which has 8 cores, it uses 7 of these to run 7 repititions out of 20 in parallel.
 In practice, this means that the computation time decreases from several days or even a week to around 8 hours.
-Therefore, it is highly recommended that you implement these parallelisation tricks before you launch all simulations .
+Therefore, it is highly recommended that you implement these parallelisation tricks before you launch all simulations.
+On ubuntu, you can use the command [*htop*](https://manpages.ubuntu.com/manpages/trusty/man1/htop.1.html) to check whether the parallelisation works or not.

-We should say that all of the functions required for running the FEM-based simulations using FEniCS are stored in the script<br>
+Moreover, we should say that all of the functions required for running the FEM-based simulations using FEniCS are stored in the script<br>

 *toolbox\_FEM\_simulations\_Schnakenberg\_sphere\_with\_holes.py*<br>